Axoneme: Motile cilia

-Besides the microtubules, the axoneme contains many proteins and protein complexes necessary for its function.
-The dynein arms, for example, are motor complexes that produce the force needed for bending.
-Each dynein arm is anchored to a doublet microtubule; by "walking" along an adjacent microtubule, the dynein motors can cause the microtubules to slide against each other.
+The dynein arms, are motor protein complexes that produce the force needed for bending.
+Each dynein arm is anchored to a doublet microtubule.
+By "walking" along an adjacent microtubule, the dynein motors can cause the microtubules to slide against each other.
 When this is carried out in a synchronized fashion, with the microtubules on one side of the axoneme being pulled 'down' and those on the other side pulled 'up,' the axoneme as a whole can bend back and forth.
 This process is responsible for ciliary/flagellar beating, as in the well-known example of the human sperm.